The effect of role-based resource allocation on epidemic dynamics: Introduction

-Recently, self-organizing resource allocation models on complex networks~\cite{PhysRevResearch.3.013157,10.1063/5.0227075,Huo2025} and their metapopulation versions~\cite{PhysRevE.105.064308,ZHANG2025115672} have attracted growing attention, particularly in the context of protective and therapeutic resource allocation.
-Through the exploration of local resource allocation among individuals and the co-evolution process of resources and diseases, researchers have identified some dynamic mechanisms relevant to real world situations.
-For example, as the number of newly infected individuals continues to increase, medical resources will be over-consumed in the treatment of these patients, ultimately leading to the collapse of the medical system~\cite{doi:10.1056/NEJMp2006141}.
-Across these studies, a fundamental and recurring assumption is that susceptible individuals serve as the sources of resources.
+In the research on neighbor-based resource allocation, a fundamental and recurring assumption is that susceptible individuals serve as the sources of resources.
 For example, it is assumed that each susceptible node generates one unit resource at each time step~\cite{Chen_2018,power_info_SEIS}.
 From the standpoint of certain resources—such as financial assets~\cite{Bttcher2015}—this assumption is reasonably realistic.
-However, when applied to resources such as medicines, it becomes impractical due to constraints in production, distribution, and availability.
-In real world scenarios, resource allocation frequently adopts a hierarchical structure that enhances overall efficiency.
-For example, therapeutic resources allocation follows a specific path, starting from the manufacturers, passing through medical institutions (such as clinics and hospitals), and finally reaching the ordinary patients.
-Given its significant impact on resource allocation, the division of roles between recipients and allocators is the focus of this study, particularly how this divsion affects the disease spreading.
+However, when applied to therapeutic resources such as medicines, it becomes impractical due to constraints in production, distribution, and availability.
+One characteristic of therapeutic resource allocation is the strict distinction between the resource allocators (such as doctors and pharmacists) and the resource recipients (such as patients).

-Beyond differences in model themselves, the relations between resources and recovery probabilities varies significantly across studies.
-On the basis of the assumption that recovery probability increases with allocated resources, research incorporate a saturation effect to capture the phenomenon of diminishing marginal returns in recovery probability enhancement~\cite{PhysRevResearch.3.013157,power_info_SEIS}.
-Meanwhile, the effect has also been introduced into the relation between the infection probability and resources~\cite{PhysRevE.111.044301}.
-Therefore, this relation is primarily characterized by three physical quantities: the baseline recovery probability (under zero-resource conditions), the saturated recovery probability (under infinite-resource conditions), and the treatment efficiency (which measures the rate of approaching the saturation state).